harish230504/PROMPT-ENGINEERING/README.md

 Step 7: Finalize and Export
 7.1 Format the report professionally
 7.2 Export as PDF or desired format
-7.3 Prepare a brief presentation if required (optional)
+7.3 Prepare a brief presentation if required (optional),